 - Water well.

-How to grow Basil from plant
+How to Care for Basil Plants

-Basil plants do not require a great deal of maintenance, however they will flourish under regular pruning and harvesting (see method below).
+When you’re growing Basil, they do not require a great deal of maintenance, however they will flourish under regular pruning and harvesting (see method below).
 To ensure a healthy plant, make sure your Basil is kept moist and in a sunny position.

 When you notice the plant requiring more room for its roots, then relocate to a larger pot or garden bed.
 Basil is known for re-shooting itself, so keep a close eye around the base of the plant and carefully remove and replant each of the new shoots.